 - Supervision (TOTT) - managing bouncy houses, etc

 - Members will track their volunteer duties with the provided form, and submit to their team manager for verification, who will submit their teams’ documents to the Executive.
 Once the form has been reviewed, the post dated cheque will be destroyed OR you will be issued a refund of the $200 deposit.
 Members who have not met the above criteria by the date stated may have their cheque cashed/deposit forfeited, at the discretion of the Executive.

 - All proper paperwork must be submitted in full, at the time of registration or the registration will not be considered a complete registration.

 - Any receipts being presented to the treasurer for reimbursement are to be no older than 60 days.

-- With the exception of board pre approved fixed amounts, all purchases for IMLA requires prior approval form IMLA board.
+- With the exception of board pre-approved, fixed amounts, all purchases for IMLA require prior approval from the IMLA Executive board.